How to Do Employee Background Checks:

 Give managers a list of what to look out for in each step.

 Keep it professional.

-When verifying previous employment and checking references, be mindful of the questions you ask and stick to factual information rather than asking for opinions.
+When verifying previous employment, be mindful of the questions you ask and stick to factual information rather than asking for opinions.

 Give candidates a chance to clear up mistakes or misunderstandings.

 Information obtained through background checks can be incorrect.
 Giving candidates a chance to review information can help you save a great candidate that could have been excluded incorrectly.

 Employers in the U.K. have to make sure that any candidate they intend to employ is legally allowed to work in the U.K.